bsatrom/py-conway/README.md

 new_game.stop_thread()
 ```

-It's also possible to call the `run_generation()` method and control the game state yourself from one iteration to the next:
+It's also possible to call the `run_generation()` method and control the game state yourself from one iteration to the next.
+Make sure you call the `start()` method first:

 ```python
 new_game.run_generation()